 What are the responsibilities and job description for the Summer Programs - Sports Head Counselor position at POTOMAC SCHOOL?

-The Head Counselor is a seasonal position that reports to the Director of the sports specific program.
-Programs will run in one week sessions from June 16 - August 1, 2025 (no camp on June 19, 20 and July 4) and the expected hours of work are 8:30 am -3:30 pm, Monday-Friday.
+The Sports Head Counselor is a seasonal position that reports to the program director.
+Programs will run in one week sessions from 22-July 31, 2026 (no camp on July 4.)
+The expected hours of work are 8:30-3:30 pm, Monday-Friday.
+The mandatory all staff training will take place on Tuesday, June 9 from 4:30 - 8:00 pm.
 The Head Counselor is an integral part of the Summer Camp Staff and plays a vital role in making summer camp a safe, fun and enriching experience for the campers.

 Duties and Responsibilities: